-Rates for Hospital Discounted Care and the Maximum Payment Calculator are now available online on the Provider Rates and Fee Schedule site.
+Rates for Hospital Discounted Care and the Maximum Payment Calculator are now available online.
 Hospital Discounted Care limits the cost of hospital care for low income, uninsured Coloradans receiving services through hospitals’ financial assistance.
 Rates approximate 100% of Medicare or 100% of Medicaid, whichever is greater.
 These rates are the maximum that can be charged for hospital services under Hospital Discounted Care.

-Rates are effective June 1, 2022 and will be updated annually by July 1.
-Starting July 1, 2022, rates will include Free Standing Emergency Departments.
+Rates are effective September 1, 2022 and will be updated annually by July 1.
 Contact us by email at the Hospital Discounted Care inbox hcpf_HospDiscountCare@state.co.us with any questions regarding these rates.

 If you would like to stay up to date with the implementation process and receive information on how you can participate, you can sign up to receive the Hospital Discounted Care newsletter.

 The Department held three Stakeholder meetings in January.
 They were held on January 18, 19 and 20, 2022.The meetings on January 18 and 19, 2022 were for stakeholders and advocates: